stackunderflow101/blog/content/post/2021-04-22-iptables-quick-notes/index.en.md

 iptables -t nat -A POSTROUTING -o eth0 -j SNAT --to-source 50.60.70.80
 ```

 This rule will replace the source address of any IP packets going to the Internet through interface eth0 with 50.60.70.80, the public IP address of the router.
 For any response packets, the reverse operation that sets the destination address to the private address of the connecting device (e.g. 192.168.1.2) is automatically applied so we do not need to worry about configuring it.
-Note that SNAT rules has to be configured on the POSTROUTING chain because the matching condition usually includes the output interface (in this case, eth0).
+Note that SNAT rules has to be configured on the POSTROUTING chain because the matching condition usually includes the output interface (in this case, eth0) so it can only be used when the routing decision has been made.

 However, our router may be allocated a dynamic address by DHCP instead of being configured a static one.
 In this case, we could use the MASQUERADE target, which is similar to SNAT except that we do not need to specify `--to-source` address.
 The public address of the router will be used automatically.